Hopefully I have answered most of your questions here. I am often asked “Why set up the eClinic?” Here are the FAQ eClinic answers.

 What is an eClinic “InfoLink”?

 There are thousands of pieces of information on the eClinic website.
-It can be overwhelming.
+This can be overwhelming.
 To make the information relevant to your individual needs, Dr Ford has arranged his advice in “InfoLinks”.

-To help you even more, he has also collected all of these “InfoLinks” together in his eBook
+- To help you even more, he has also collected all of these “InfoLinks” together in his eBook: “Food Allergies: What Symptoms?“